Guest

 Cisco Unified SIP Proxy

-Cisco Unified SIP Proxy can be used in this solution as a SIP proxy and as an alternative to Cisco Unified Presence Server.
+Cisco Unified Session Initiation Protocol (SIP) Proxy was used in this solution as an alternative to Cisco Unified Presence Server.
 Cisco Unified SIP Proxy runs on a network module that deploys on the Cisco 3800 Series ISR platform.
 Cisco Unified SIP Proxy eliminates the need for a standalone SIP proxy server.
-It is highly configurable, has flexible routing and normalization policies, is highly scalable and also supports features like percentage routing and time of day routing.
-This solution uses Cisco Unified SIP Proxy version 1.1.
-The Cisco 3800 Series ISR router hosting Cisco Unified SIP Proxy was running Cisco IOS Release 12.4(22)T.
+It is highly configurable, has flexible routing and normalization policies, is highly scalable, and also supports features like percentage routing and time-of-day routing.
+This solution uses Cisco Unified SIP Proxy version 1.1.4.
+The Cisco 3845 Series ISR router hosting Cisco Unified SIP Proxy was running Cisco IOS Release 12.4(22)T.

 Conventions